-Flying with Emirates is a convenient and popular choice for travellers around the world, and in Australia we have the added benefit of the airline’s partnership with Qantas, which includes codesharing and reciprocal frequent flyer benefits.
+Flying with Emirates is a convenient and popular choice for travellers around the world.
+In Australia we have the added benefit of the airline’s partnership with Qantas, which includes codesharing and reciprocal frequent flyer benefits.

 If you are a Qantas Frequent Flyer member, Emirates A380 business class is a superb use of Qantas Points.

 I really enjoyed my recent flight from Melbourne to Singapore, which I booked for 60,000 Qantas Points + $319 in fees.
 Here are the highlights and what you can expect if you fly business class on an Emirates A380.